 Securities Fraud Criminal Statutes (Title 18 U.S. Code) - No Personal Benefit Required to be Proven.
 In perhaps a surprising decision, United States v.
 Blaszczak, 947 F.3d 19 (2d Cir.
 2019), the Second Circuit held that the Dirks personal benefit test does not apply in criminal prosecutions under the (Title 18 U.S. Code) securities fraud and wire fraud statutes.
 Reasoning that these criminal statutes have a more expansive scope than Section 10(b) of the Securities Exchange Act, the court therefore concluded that prosecutors have a broader enforcement arsenal to address securities fraud, including insider trading.
 Accordingly, the Second Circuit declined "to graft the Dirks personal benefit test onto the elements of Title 18 securities fraud."
-Hence, to a prosecutor's delight, the "government may avoid the personal benefit test altogether by prosecuting insider trading with less difficulty under the Title 18 fraud statutes - particularly the Title 18 securities fraud statute ..."
-Id. at 37.
-The consequence of this decision is that, as the law now stands in the Second Circuit with respect to tipper-tippee liability, it is easier for the Department of Justice to procure a criminal conviction than it is for the SEC or a plaintiff in private litigation to win its case.
-An excerpt of this decision follows.
+Hence, to a prosecutor's delight, the "government may avoid the personal benefit test altogether by prosecuting insider trading with less difficulty under the Title 18 fraud statues - particularly the Title 18 securities fraud statute" Id. at 37.
+Subsequently, the Supreme Court on other grounds reversed and remanded this case to the Second Circuit.
+See 141 S. Ct.
+1040 (2021).
+If this rationale ultimately is upheld, the consequence is that, with respect to tipper-tippee liability, it would be easier for the Department of Justice to procure a criminal conviction than it would be for the SEC or a plaintiff in private litigation to win its case.
+An excerpt of the Second Circuit's decision follows.

 These consolidated appeals require us to consider whether the federal wire fraud, securities fraud, and conversion statutes, codified at 18 U.S.C. §§ 1343, 1348, and 641, respectively, reach misappropriation of a government agency's confidential non-public information relating to its contemplated rules.
-Defendants David Blasczak, Theodore Huber, Robert Olan, and Christopher Worrall were charged with violating these statutes - and with engaging in securities fraud in violation of Section 10(b) of the Securities and Exchange Act, 15 U.S.C. § 78j(b), and SEC Rule 10b-5 ("Title 15 securities fraud") - by misappropriating confidential nonpublic information from the Centers for Medicare & Medicaid Services ("CMS").
+Defendants David Blasczak, Theodore Huber, Robert Olan, and Christopher Worrall were charged with violating these statutes - and with engaging in securities fraud in violation of Section 10(b) of the Securities and Exchange Act, 15 U.S.C. § 78i(b), and SEC Rule 10b-5 ("Title 15 securities fraud") - by misappropriating confidential nonpublic information from the Centers for Medicare & Medicaid Services ("CMS").
 The indictment principally alleged that CMS employees, including Worrall, disclosed the agency's confidential information to Blaszczak, a "political intelligence" consultant for hedge funds, who in turn tipped the information to Huber and Olan, employees of the healthcare-focused hedge fund Deerfield Management Company, L.P. ("Deerfield"), which traded on it.
-After a one-month trial before the United States District Court for the Southern District of

-New York (Kaplan, J.), a jury found Defendants guilty of wire fraud, conversion, and, with the exception of Worrall, Title 18 securities fraud and conspiracy.
+After a one-month trial before the United States District Court for the Southern District of New York (Kaplan, J.), a jury found Defendants guilty of wire fraud, conversion, and, with the exception of Worrall, Title 18 securities fraud and conspiracy.
 The jury acquitted Defendants on all counts alleging Title 15 securities fraud.